There is hereby adopted the Code of Ordinances of the City of Winnsboro, Texas, as compiled, edited and published by Franklin Legal Publishing, Inc.

 Should a vacancy occur in the membership of the parks and recreation board, the city council shall appoint a successor for the unexpired term.
 (1997 Code, sec.
 8.905)

 The parks and recreation board shall hold meetings as may be called for the transaction of any business, and a quorum of members of the board at any meeting shall be determined as a minimum of the majority thereof.
 All meetings of the parks and recreation board shall be public with the appropriate legal notice given and posted for such public meetings.
 Each meeting shall have an agenda prepared for that meeting with topics to be covered at the meeting clearly explained on said agenda.
-Items may be placed on the agenda by the chairman of the parks and recreation board.
-Members of the board, who desire to have an item placed on the agenda, shall transmit their request to the chairman.
+Items may be placed on the agenda by the director of the parks and recreation board.
+Members of the board, who desire to have an item placed on the agenda, shall transmit their request to the director.
 Actions considered by the board may only be taken if such action has been made a part of the agenda and received the proper public notice and posting.
-Meetings shall be held in the council chambers of the city hall.
-(1997 Code, sec.
-8.907; Ordinance 957-2016 adopted 4/12/16)

 (a) The jurisdiction of the parks and recreation board shall be to work with any individual or group for the development, construction, and beautification of any park, parkway, recreation, or community facility, under the jurisdiction of the city, and to advise and make recommendations to the city council for such development, construction, and beautification of any such park, parkway, recreation, and community facilities under the jurisdiction of the city.
 When the board deems appropriate, it may recommend that the council consider the calling of a bond election or the issuance of other public debt for the purposes of constructing public parks and recreation facilities.